MadelineECollins/-2p90project/pages/about.md

 Haila, Yrjo. “ ‘Wilderness’ and the Multiple layers of Environmental Thought.”
 Environment and History 3, no. 2, Ecological Visionaries/Ecologised Visions (June, 1997): 129–147. doi:10.3197/096734097779555935

+Hennepin, Louis, Victor Hugo Paltsits, and Reuben Gold Thwaites.
+A New Discovery of a Vast Country in America.
+Chicago: A. C. McClurg & Co., 1903.

 [Hyde, Henry M. “Who Owns the Earth and How Did They Get It?
 A New Monopoly on Water.”
 The Technical World Magazine, vol. 10, no. 6, pp. 553-564.](http://hdl.handle.net/10464/13187)

 Klein, Jeff Z. “Heritage Moments: 'This Horrible Precipice' — Father Hennepin bears witness to Niagara Falls.”
 WBFO, 14 March 2016, https://www.wbfo.org/heritage-moments/2016-03-14/heritage-moments-this-horrible-precipice-father-hennepin-bears-witness-to-niagara-falls.
 Accessed 28 November 2021.